Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Performance Analysis

-Crucially, the time complexity for our proposed AGNN-I/II is presented as follows: \begin{theorem} The time complexities for ALM-I and ALM-II are $O(N)$ and $O(NNF_A+|E^C|F_A)$, respectively.
+Crucially, the time complexity for our proposed AGNN is presented as follows: \begin{theorem} The time complexity for ALM is $O(NNF_A+|E^C|F_A)$.
 For the $k$-th graph attention layer of MGAL, the time complexity can be summarized as $O(ND_{k}F_{att}+ND_{k-1}D_k + |E^F|F_{att}+ |E^F|D_k)$, where $|E^C|$ and $|E^F|$ denote the numbers of edges in the coarse-grained and fine-grained neighbor sets, respectively. \end{theorem}

 \begin{proof} See App.~\ref{proof: agnn_complexity}. \end{proof}